raquo/Laminar/website/docs/documentation.md

 * When the list emitted by `usersStream` no longer contains a User with id="123", we remove its `div` element from the output and forget that we ever made it.
 * Thus `userElementsSignal` contains a list of `div` elements matching one-to-one to the users in the `usersStream`.

-So, the `split` operator lets us build an `Observable[immutable.Seq[HtmlElement]]` without needlessly re-creating html elements.
-For any given `userId`, we will only create and render a single element, and any subsequent updates to this user will be channeled into its individual `userSignal`, so that the div element that we already created for this user can be efficiently *updated* (using `child.text` in this case), instead of being re-created every time.
+So, the `split` operator lets us build an `Observable[Seq[HtmlElement]]` without needlessly re-creating html elements.
+For any given `userId`, we will only create and render a single element, and any subsequent updates to this user will be channeled into its individual `userSignal`, so that the div element that we already created for this user can be efficiently *updated* (using `text <--` in this case), instead of being re-created every time.

 This is exactly what Laminar's `children <-- observableOfElements` needs to work efficiently.